 When you purchase this model it includes a roasting basket with basket lifting hook, removable drip pan for easy cleaning, and thermostat for adjustable temperature control.
 Reviewers praise this fryer for being easy to assemble, easy to use, and extremely versatile (you can cook other meats in here as well).
 For a healthy alternative to the traditional turkey fryer, this is a great option.

-Best Electric: Butterball XL Indoor Electric Turkey Fryer
+Best Electric: Masterbuilt Butterball XL Electric Turkey Fryer

 Sometimes cooking outside isn't always an option, but with an electric fryer, you can bring the process indoors.
 This extra-large fryer can handle a turkey up to 20 pounds and is safe for use in your kitchen.
 For those that are health conscious, this fryer is designed to use 33 percent less oil so you can rest easy knowing you're eating something that's not soaked in grease.
 After you're finished cooking, the cooking basket makes it simple to remove the turkey and drain excess oil, and the removable parts are dishwasher safe for easy cleaning.